 If you are new to estate planning, you may be considering drafting a will.
 This is a good decision.
 Every adult should have a will.
 However, a will is not the same thing as estate planning.
 While they generally go hand-and-hand, a will is merely one aspect of the overall estate planning process.
 For many people, proper estate planning involves much more than just writing a will.

 In this article, our San Antonio estate planning attorney explains the most important things that you need to know about wills and about estate planning in general.
 We are committed to helping families find peace and stability through estate planning.
-If you have any specific questions or concerns about your individual situation, please call our law office for free legal guidance.
+If you have any specific questions or concerns about your individual situation, please call our law office for legal guidance.

 An Explanation of a Will

 A will is a foundational estate planning document.
 Yet, despite this fact, the AARP reports that nearly 60 percent of U.S. adults currently do not have a valid will.
 If you are considering creating a will in San Antonio, you may have questions regarding what it actually is and what exactly it does.
 In the most simple terms, a will is a legal document that is used to convey the final wishes of a decedent (a person who has passed away).
 It allows a person to clearly explain their final wishes, so that the estate can be handled in a manner of their choosing.

 Without a will, your estate will be dealt with by the rigid rules put into place by Texas lawmakers.
 Notably, a will must meet certain legal standards to be enforced in Texas.
 Even relatively minor mistakes can cause major problems — potentially even rendering a will invalid.
 The good news is that reliable professional guidance and support is available.
 Our San Antonio estate planning lawyers can help you prepare your will, draft it, and make sure that it is properly suited for your objectives and needs.